ArcaniteSolutions/salt-cumulus/README.md

 # salt-cumulus

-Salt-cumulus is a small salt state, providing a easy way to configure the configuration of a cumulus switch.
+Salt-cumulus is a small salt state, providing an easy way to configure the configuration of a cumulus switch.

 It provides a simple interface to apply `net` commands from a template.